peterhinch/micropython-tft-gui/README.md

 current screen.

 Thus a single screen system merely needs to call ``setup`` and instantiate GUI objects.
-In a multi screen system it is easiest to instantiate the bottom (most deeply nested) screen first thus:
+In a multi screen system it is easiest to instantiate the most deeply nested screen first thus:

 ```python
 s2 = setup()